Project Overview

 Final design

-The functionality of the web app is built around user’s ability to monitor door entrances and act accordingly.
-Dark interface is chosen to improve readability and reduce eye strain to support viewing in dark environments which is the most common use case.
+The functionality of the web app is built around the user’s ability to monitor door entrances and act accordingly.
+Accessing key information and real-time alerts is designed to be intuitive and efficient, ensuring users can respond quickly and confidently.

 Design system and accessibility

-The functionality of the web app is built around user’s ability to monitor door entrances and act accordingly.
-Dark interface is chosen to improve readability and reduce eye strain to support viewing in dark environments which is the most common use case.
+Dark interface is chosen to improve readability and reduce eye strain to support viewing in dark environments, which is the most common use case.
+It also aligns with WCAG guidelines by ensuring sufficient contrast ratios between text and background to maintain accessibility for users with visual impairments.

 The images below demonstrate how the web app functions in a school setting.